 Visit Russia without ever leaving this beautiful Georgian building, which was originally built for the Admiralty.
 Find out why EON productions chose to stay in London rather than visit the Russian Federation, and discover some of the huge numbers of films that have also filmed in this amazing location.

-Our James Bond Private Walking Tour of London is perfect for anyone who is passionate about all things 007.
+Our Private Walking Tour to James Bond London Locations (unofficial) is perfect for anyone who is passionate about all things 007.
 We believe that every tour should be magical, regardless of your age and this tour takes in some of the best Bond locations in London.

 In front of the Somerset House, Strand, London WC2R 1LA (view map)

 Daily between 9:00 am and 3:00 pm (Jan – Dec)

 Max group size

 24 hours or more before start: full refund less 5% booking fees.

 “James Bond” and “007” are registered trademarks of Ian Fleming Publications Ltd. and Danjaq LLC.

 This is an unofficial tour independently operated by Tours of the UK.
 It is not sponsored, endorsed, or affiliated with Ian Fleming Publications Ltd., Danjaq LLC, Eon Productions, or anyone associated with the James Bond franchise.